Denver Pioneers Logo

 Denver, Colorado, U.S.

-The University of Denver appeared in 1864 and two years later acquired the first sports teams.
+The University of Denver was established in 1864, and two years later, it formed its first sports teams.
 Now their number has increased to 17.
-The university runs the full NCAA Division I program, participating in competitions in volleyball, golf, tennis, football, basketball, lacrosse, hockey, diving, and swimming.
-Most of the teams representing him play in The Summit League, but some are members of the Big 12 Conference, Mountain Pacific Sports Federation, Big East Conference, NCHC.
+The university implements a full NCAA Division I program, participating in competitions in volleyball, golf, tennis, soccer, basketball, lacrosse, hockey, diving, and swimming.
+Most teams representing it play in The Summit League, but some are members of the Big 12 Conference, Mountain Pacific Sports Federation, Big East Conference, and NCHC.

-The sports department is called Denver Pioneers after the American settlers who migrated west to develop new territories.
+The sports department is called Denver Pioneers in honor of the American settlers who migrated west to explore new territories.
 This nickname was adopted in 1925.
-It was proposed by one of the students as part of the university competition.
+It was proposed by one of the students as part of a university contest.

 Meaning and History